john-s-butler-dit/Probability_and_Statistical_Inference/README.md

 Poldrack R. (2020) Statistical Thinking in the 21st Century https://statsthinking21.github.io/statsthinking21-core-site/index.html

-Wickham, H., & Grolemund, G. (2016).
-R for data science: import, tidy, transform, visualize, and model data. " O'Reilly Media, Inc.". https://r4ds.had.co.nz
+Wickham, H., and Grolemund, G. (2016).
+R for data science: import, tidy, transform, visualize, and model data.
+O'Reilly Media, Inc. https://r4ds.had.co.nz

 ### Popular Science: (author, title, publisher, date)
-Fry, H. - Hello World: How to be Human in the Age of the Machine, Doubleday, 2018
+Fry, H. (2018), Hello World: How to be Human in the Age of the Machine, Doubleday

-Rosling, H, Rosling, O, Rosling Ronnlund, - Factfulness: Ten Reasons We're Wrong About The World - And Why Things Are Better Than You Think, Sceptre, 2019
+Rosling, H, Rosling, O, Rosling Ronnlund, (2019), Factfulness: Ten Reasons We're Wrong About The World - And Why Things Are Better Than You Think, Sceptre

-Silver, N, - The Signal and the Noise: The Art and Science of Prediction, Penguin, 2013
+Silver, N, (2013) The Signal and the Noise: The Art and Science of Prediction, Penguin

+Spiegelhalter, D. (2019).
+The art of statistics: Learning from data.
+Penguin UK.

 ### Podcasts: (name, website)
 Deep Mind: Podcast, https://deepmind.com/blog/article/welcome-to-the-deepmind-podcast